 Under Unix, database names are case-sensitive (unlike SQL keywords), so you

-must always refer to your database as menagerie
+must always refer to your database as menagerie, not as

 for table names.
 (Under Windows, this restriction does not apply, although